 If you’re overcome by fur, take your dog to a professional groomer with the know-how, patience and equipment to make excess dog hair disappear.
 You’ll be grateful you did.

 Last but not least, relax.
 Shedding is normal, and it won’t last forever.

-Kim Campbell Thornton is content manager for Fear Free Pets and is a Level 3 Fear Free Certified Professional.
-She has been writing about dogs, cats, wildlife and marine life since 1985 and is a recipient of multiple awards from the Cat Writers Association, Dog Writers Association of America, and American Society of Journalists and Authors.
-When she’s not writing or editing, she’s competing in nose work trials with Harper, a Cavalier King Charles Spaniel.
+About Kim: Kim Campbell Thornton is content manager for Fear Free Pets and is an Elite Fear Free Certified Professional.
+She has been writing about dogs, cats, wildlife, and marine life since 1985 and is a recipient of multiple awards from the Cat Writers Association, Dog Writers Association of America, and American Society of Journalists and Authors.
+When she’s not writing or editing, she’s competing in nose work trials with Harper and Keeper, her Cavalier King Charles Spaniels.

-Certain trademarks used under license from The Procter & Gamble Company or its affiliates.
+Certain trademarks used under license from the Proctor & Gamble Company or its affiliates.